Mt Hood 2025 Challenge Session Overview

 Challenge 1: Reference simulation

 We will also ask groups to repeat the reference simulations for a standard patent that were in previous challenges and reported in the Mt Hood model registry.
 This will enable model simulations to be compared across time and across different models.
 Existing models that have been updates (in any way) or new simulation models should undertake the reference simulations (see registry for details).
-These reference simulations can be undertaken at any time and should be attempted before undertaking the challanges below.
+These reference simulations can be undertaken at any time and should be attempted before undertaking the challenges below.

 Challenge 2: Simulating outcomes, costs and cost-effectiveness of weight reduction interventions in people with Type 2 diabetes